liczaniecka/VirtualWorld/README.md

 The simulation is initiated with several instances of every kind of organism already placed in the game world.
 The program window includes a text box for displaying messages about the results of fights between animals, consumption of plants and other events occurring inside the simulated world.
 There is an option to save the current state of the game and then load it to the next game.
+You can add any organism to the game (at any time) by clicking one cell and choosing which animal to add.
 The game ends, when the human player dies or when the map is full.

 ### Description of animal classes